perdian/fimasu/README.md

 ### macOS build

-On macOS a simplified build that directly generated a DMG archive from which the application can be installed or distributed.
+On macOS a simplified build that directly genrates a macOS application from which the application can be installed or distributed.

 Then build the application activate the profile `macos-bundle`:

     $ git clone https://github.com/perdian/qifgenerator.git
     $ cd qifgenerator
     $ mvn clean package -Pmacos-bundle
-    $ open target/QIF\ Generator.dmg
+    $ open target/QIF\ Generator.app/Contents/MacOS/JavaLauncher